 Denton, TX 76203-5310

-The Department of Materials Science addresses the education and technological challenges of creating, applying and characterizing new materials for manufacturing products for the 21st century.
-The department of Materials Science is committed to training students at the graduate level in all aspects of modern materials including metals, ceramics, polymers, electronic and optical materials and materials characterization.
+The Department of Materials Science and Engineering addresses the education and technological challenges of creating, applying and characterizing new materials for the 21st century.
+The department of Materials Science and Engineering is committed to training students at the graduate level in all aspects of modern materials including metals, ceramics, polymers, electronic and optical materials and materials characterization.
 Students have opportunities for hands-on research with modern equipment and facilities.
-The department has strong collaborative programs with other Metroplex universities and with industry throughout the world.
+The department has strong collaborative programs with other universities in the Dallas_Fort Worth region and with industry throughout the world.
 Students have an opportunity to develop highly marketable skills and have readily obtained jobs with high-technology companies in electronics, chemical, electric power and environmental industries and in academia.

-Undergraduate students who are interested in materials science may enroll in specialized undergraduate research courses with the consent of their adviser and the graduate adviser of the Department of Materials Science.
+Undergraduate students who are interested in materials science may enroll in specialized undergraduate research courses with the consent of their adviser and the graduate adviser of the Department of Materials Science and Engineering.

 The Laboratory of Polymers and Composites works on reliability and prediction of service performance, polymer liquid crystals and their blends, fiber reinforced composites and polymer solutions.
 Mechanical, thermophysical and rheological properties are investigated using computer simulations, statistical mechanics and a variety of experimental techniques (DMTA, TMA, TSD, DSC, TGA, PV-T relations, computerized tension, compressions, blending and impact testing).